 Presenters were René Gamba, Peter Rogers, Carsten Svensson and Jonas Skeppås.

 Co-moderator – Carsten Svensson

 Acoustic comfort: A unique indicator of the quality of sound climate

 In France, “HQE” proposes a methodology to design, build and exploit healthy and comfortable “green” buildings.
 To be certified “HQE” you have to match 14 targets, one of these is exclusively about acoustics, and acoustics meets also several other targets.

 More than 3 targets have to be upper a very good level (and energy is one of these targets), more than 4 targets have to be above than a good level, and the other need to reach a basic level.

-This acoustic indicator will have to take into account the various parameters of the acoustic comfort (reverberation, noises of equipments, impacts noise level, sound insulation), by integrating in particular the balance between them.
+This acoustic indicator will have to take into account the various parameters of acoustic comfort (reverberation, noises of equipment, impacts noise level, sound insulation), by integrating into particular the balance between them.

 Peter Rogers, Cole Jarman, UK

 How can a green building be truly sustainable without it having sustainable acoustics?

 This talk will aim to answer this question and probably create a whole lot more.
 It will expand on the plenary session presentation to explore in more depth why Green Buildings demand a fresh approach by acousticians, and what that could be.
 Have we been deafened by the noise and unable to appreciate the need for positive sound?
 This is likely to provide plenty of scope for debate on this topic, to reveal a route map for what constitutes good acoustic design in the greener buildings of the future, and how acousticians need to take responsibility and proactively expand their influence to get the message across as each opportunity presents itself.